ymhaah/NPFF-Agency/README.md

 ### Project Description

-This is a landing page for a Design Portfolio website designed to showcase a mock project for a design agency with a focus on people and their unique experiences.
-The goal of this project is to create a visually appealing and responsive landing page that highlights the concept of a modern portfolio.
+This is a landing page for a Design Portfolio website designed to showcase a mock project for a design agency with a focus on people and their unique experiences, The goal of this project is to create a visually appealing and responsive landing page that highlights the concept of a modern portfolio.
 The page includes interactive elements and modern UI/UX design principles.

 ### Screenshot